-The objective of the scoping study was to determine whether or not employing a heap leach extraction process could be implemented that could produce uranium at the same or lower all-in cost of production on a per pound recovered basis outlined in the 2011 PA.
-The Company is pleased with the findings of the scoping study and will be contemplating the next steps of the development process, which could consist of a range of actions spanning from the undertaking of additional metallurgical testing in a laboratory environment up to and including field trials of the heap leaching process.
-A decision on the next step the Company will take will be made in 2017.
+The objective of the scoping study was to determine whether or not employing heap leach processing could be implemented that could produce uranium at the same or lower all-in cost of production on a per pound recovered basis outlined in the 2011 PA.
+The Company is pleased with the findings of the scoping study and will be contemplating the next steps of the development process, which could consist of a range of actions ranging from the undertaking of additional metallurgical testing in a laboratory environment up to and including field trials of the heap leaching process.